NomanS295/FINAL-PROJECT/README.md

 ![AdaBoost](Images/RandomForest.png)

 ## Databases
 We retrieved our databases from Kaggle.
-We donloaded as a csv and used a variety of tools to clean and prepare for the machine learing stage.
+We downloaded as a csv and used a variety of tools to clean and prepare for the machine learing stage.
 We used pandas in the Jupyter Notebook as well as SQL.

 ## Dashboard